DARK PLACES: Part II.

 ‘Dark Places: Part II.
 The Castle: The World’s Fair Hotel.’
 Installation.
 Wood, Blue Back print.
 600 x 350 cm.
 CAPC, Bordeaux, France.

-The second chapter of my on-going project Dark Places has taken place at CAPC, Bordeaux, France.
-This new episode has been especially conceived and imagined for the group show Barbe à Papa (03.11.2022-14.05.2023) curated by Cédric Fauq.
+The second chapter of my on-going project Dark Places has taken place at the CAPC museum (Bordeaux, France).
+This new episode has been conceived and imagined for the group show Barbe à Papa (11.03.2022-05.14.2023) curated by Cédric Fauq.

 Dark Places

-Dark Places enacts the functional and architectural transformation of dark or mysterious sites in the United States. t takes the form of a series of episodes, with each installment centering on a specific city, state, or region of America, as well as the stories and places crucial to my artistic research.
+Dark Places focuses on depicting the functional and architectural metamorphosis of dark sites in the United States.
+It takes the form of a series of episodes, with each installment centering on a specific city, state, or region of America, as well as the stories and places crucial to my artistic research.
 For every chapter of Dark Places, I create a unique installation inspired by the selected story and location.
 The scale and scope of each installation depend on the exhibition space, allowing me to establish a dialogue between the space and the artwork.

 In addition to the physical installations, Dark Places also includes a publication or documentation for each episode, resembling a detective's diary.
 This diary reports various analyses and observations of the transformed elements and the creative process behind the resulting installation.